 Any and all ownership interests and rights to the COFINA Revenues were or have been transferred to the Corporation.
-The transfer described is an absolute transfer of all legal and equitable right, title and interest, and not a pledge or other financing.
-By the Confirmation Order, the Title III Court determined that the Corporation has title to the COFINA Revenues and definitively resolved as a legal matter all questions of title to those revenues and the Corporation's sole and exclusive ownership of them.
-The Corporation is and will be sole and exclusive owner of the COFINA Revenues until such time as the COFINA Bonds, together with any interest thereon, and all amounts and obligations under all ancillary agreements, have been completely paid in cash in full or have otherwise been discharged in accordance with their terms.
+The transfer described is an absolute transfer of all legal and equitable right, title, and interest, and not a pledge or other financing.
+In the Confirmation Order, the Title III Court determined that the Corporation has title to the COFINA Revenues and definitively resolved as a legal matter all questions of title to such revenues and the Corporation's sole and exclusive ownership of them.
+The Corporation is and will be the sole and exclusive owner of the COFINA Revenues until such time as the COFINA Bonds, together with any interest thereon, and all amounts and obligations under all ancillary agreements, have been completely paid in cash in full or have otherwise been discharged in accordance with their terms.

-Persons designated as withholding agents for purposes of the imposition and collection of the sales tax pursuant to Act No. 1-2011, as amended, also known as the Internal Revenue Code for a New Puerto Rico, shall be deemed to collect any portion of the sales taxes in which the Corporation has an ownership interest on behalf of the Corporation.
-Any such withholding agent will continue to be subject to any and all obligations and responsibilities imposed by the Internal Revenue Code for a New Puerto Rico on withholding agents in relation to the imposition and collection of sales taxes.
+Persons designated as withholding agents for purposes of the imposition and collection of the SUT pursuant to Act No. 1-2011, as amended, also known as the Internal Revenue Code for a New Puerto Rico (the "PR Tax Code"), shall be deemed to collect any portion of the SUT in which the Corporation has an ownership interest.
+Any such withholding agent will continue to be subject to any and all obligations and responsibilities imposed by the PR Tax Code on withholding agents in relation to the imposition and collection of SUT.
 The COFINA Revenues do not constitute "available resources" or "available revenues" of the Government of Puerto Rico as used in Section 8 of Article VI of the Puerto Rico Constitution or as otherwise used in the Puerto Rico Constitution.

-As of June 30, 2022, in each fiscal year, the first collections of the 5.5% SUT are deposited in the COFINA Revenues Fund and applied to fund the COFINA Revenues.
-The COFINA Revenues are the first funds up to an amount equal to fifty-three and sixty-five one hundredths percent (53.65%) of the Fixed Income Amount for each fiscal year and all legal and equitable rights, title and interest thereto.
-The Fixed Income Amount for the fiscal year ended June 30, 2022, was \$880,990,393 (\$916,230,008 for fiscal year 2023) and, pursuant to the provisions of Act 91, it increases each fiscal year at a statutory rate of 4.0% up to \$1.85 billion.
-Regardless of the level of 5.5% SUT collections, Act 91 requires that in each fiscal year all collections of the 5.5% SUT be deposited in the COFINA Revenues Fund until an amount equal to the COFINA Revenues is deposited before any collections of the 5.5% SUT are deposited in the Commonwealth's General Fund.
+As of June 30, 2024, in each fiscal year, the first collections of the 5.5% Sales Tax are deposited in the COFINA Revenues Fund and applied to fund the COFINA Revenues.
+The COFINA Revenues are the first funds up to an amount equal to fifty-three and sixty-five one hundredths percent (53.65%) of the Fixed Income Amount for each fiscal year and all legal and equitable rights, title, and interest thereto.
+The Fixed Income Amount for the fiscal year ended June 30, 2024, was \$952,879,209 (\$990,994,377 for fiscal year 2025) and, pursuant to the provisions of Act No. 91, it increases each fiscal year at a statutory rate of 4.0% up to \$1.85 billion.
+Regardless of the level of the 5.5% Sales Tax collections, Act No. 91 requires that in each fiscal year all collections of the 5.5% Sales Tax be deposited in the COFINA Revenues Fund until an amount equal to the COFINA Revenues is deposited before any collections of the 5.5% Sales Tax are deposited in the Commonwealth's General Fund.